 Your Visit

-The Visitor Centre is currently closed for the winter period as we focus on research and development opening dates for 2024 are detailed below.
 If you are a Descendant, please see the separate section below.
 For Groups, please see our 'Group Visits' page here

-Public Open Days : July and August, open every Thursday, Friday and Saturday*, 10am until 4pm
+July and August, open every Thursday, Friday and Saturday*, 10am until 4pm

 plus Special Events advertised throughout the year

-Entry to the Centre in July and August is FREE to 'walk in' visitors, however we very much welcome DONATIONS which allow us to cover our ongoing running costs of the Centre, and will allow us to continue to maintain and develop the Centre.
+Entry to the Centre in July and August is FREE to 'walk in' visitors, however we suggest a £5 donation per person for your visit which is very much appreciated and allows us to cover our ongoing running costs of the Centre, and support its future ongoing development.
 We are fully accessible with optional wider entrance at rear for wheelchairs.
 Well behaved,clean dogs on a lead are very welcome.
 You can also explore the village, the site of Knockaloe Camp and the graveyard (with internee and guard graves) all guided by our 'App'.
-Delicious organic 'bean to cup' Coffee, hot chocolate and organic tea is available on a self service basis in our Garden Room.*
+For information on downloading the App when the Centre is closed, please click here.
+Delicious organic 'bean to cup' Coffee, hot chocolate and organic tea is available on a self service basis in our Garden Room where you can also purchase a selection of internment related books and sustainable shop items - all funds generated directly support the Centre. * We are required to be closed 9 & 10 August 2024 for The Royal Show at Knockaloe.

 April to September, by appointment, booked 3+ months in advance